LearnDeepMilwaukee/rea-app/README.md

 Along with the process file, you'll also need to configure PM2 to [start on boot](http://pm2.keymetrics.io/docs/usage/startup/).
 Since it's running in `watch` mode, all that should be necessary is to rebuild the app and it will automatically update.
 If you prefer you can save some system resources by disabling this and running `pm2 start` / `pm2 restart` etc manually.

+Update 1/28/2019
+The user registration page requires an administrator token to make the query call to the database.
+That token can be created by going to the following url on valuenetwork and running the createToken mutation which takes a username and password as parameters.
+The URL is 127.0.0.1:8000/api/graphiql
+You then need to place the token in apiKeys.json in the root directory of this folder.
+The line you will need to enter is:
+    "adminToken": "PLACE TOKEN HERE"

 ## Frameworks & conventions used